-- The most radical option would be to agree that homosexual sex is either no longer a sin or to consider it a disputable matter (which would open the door to church membership and leadership).
+- The most radical option would be to agree that same-sex sex is either no longer a sin or to consider it a disputable matter (which would open the door to church membership and leadership).
 This option exists, however remote its adoption may be.
 The language around this option is “Welcoming and affirming.”

-- I think I can safely say that most denominations and many individual churches are sincerely trying to define how welcoming they can be, while holding to the orthodox position on sin.
+- I think I can safely say that most denominations and many individual churches are sincerely trying to define how welcoming they can be, while holding to the orthodox position on sexuality.
 This option can be called “Welcoming but not affirming.”
 Members of the LGBT community are welcome to attend churches, be adherents, and participate in the life of the church, and those who are celibate may also be members and eligible for leadership.

 - Some churches are avoiding the issue, hoping they won’t have to deal with it.
 This is not a realistic long term option.